About The Mother Lode

 Hi I’m Cindy.
 Thank you for joining The Mother Lode.

-I live in Palo Alto, with my two daughters and one husband.
+I live in Palo Alto with my two daughters.
 My previous careers include working as an editor for nine years at HarperOne, and as the ghostwriter of eleven books.
-I’m the publisher at Literary Mama, and my published writing can be found on Scary Mommy, The Lily, The Brevity Blog, and The Voices Project.
+I’m the former publisher of Literary Mama, and my published writing can be found on Scary Mommy, The Lily, Isele Magazine, Mutha Magazine, The Brevity Blog, and The Voices Project.
 I was born in Chicago, spent most of my childhood in St. Louis, Missouri, went to college at Wake Forest University, and then moved to California, where I truly feel at home.
 I’m an identical twin, an exvangelical, and an avid reader of books.
 These identities will inevitably appear in the writing, as they all influence who I am as a mother.

 To find out more about the company that provides the tech for this newsletter, visit Substack.com.